What Are Mortgage Affordability Checks?

 Can you include additional income on your application?

 Yes, this is definitely possible.
 If you earn commission, bonuses, or overtime – some lenders will allow this in their total assessment.
 Certain lenders will also permit income from extra freelance work you do.
-Or, income you receive from investments (including other properties).
+Or the income you receive from investments (including other properties).

 So, if your income does come from multiple sources, it’s worth dealing with a lender who will take all of it into account when looking at your application.